SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A singleton (AKA the singleton pattern) is a class that can only have a single instance of that class.
 It is useful when you don't need multiple instances of a thing (the null object, a logger), or to coordinate states.
 A type that only allows one value (only allows a sigleton) is known as a unit type.

-reference to the current object/construct self|Ruby|Rust
+reference to the current record/other thing self|Ruby|Rust this|C#|Java|JS
-this|C#|Java|JS